 I’m putting Mycenae and Epidaurus as a day trip together since they are located 45 minutes apart on the Peloponnese.
 Despite their close location, they could not be more different.
 The ruins at Mycenae date back to the Bronze Age, while the amphitheater and ruins of Epidaurus represent Classical Greece.
 You can read more about visiting Mycenae and Epidaurus here.

-Nafplio is about an hour and half from Athens by car.
-While there are few sights like the Palamidi Fortress and the Bourtzi Fortress, the main town and waterfront in Nafplio are a worth visit alone.
+Nafplio is about an hour and a half from Athens by car.
+While there are few sights like the Palamidi Fortress and the Bourtzi Fortress, the main town and waterfront in Nafplio are worth a visit alone.
 You can certainly see the Venetian influence.
 Take a stroll along the water, grab a bite to eat at one of the many sidewalk eateries, or go for a swim at a local beach.
 You can learn more about what to do in Nafplio here.

 Mystras is a little bit farther than some of the other day trips from Athens.
-It will take about two and half hours and you will need a car.
+It will take about two and a half hours and you will need a car.
 While Mystras is another site with ruins, the well-preserved churches and buildings are from the height of the Byzantine Empire.
 A day trip to Mystras from Athens makes for a nice change from the ruins of Classical Greece.
 Click here for more details on visiting Mystras.

 7. Hydra, Poros, and Aegina

 You don’t have to fly to Santorini to get in some island time.
 There are several islands close to Athens, accessible by ferry from the port city of Piraeus.
-You can visit the islands of Hydra, Poros, and Aegina alone or all in the same day with the Athens Three Day cruise which I wrote about in detail here.
+You can visit the islands of Hydra, Poros, and Aegina alone or all on the same day with the Athens Three Day cruise which I wrote about in detail here.
 If I had to pick just one island as a day trip from Athens, my recommendation is Hydra.
 The car-free island has a unique feel.
 They use donkeys instead of taxis…need I say more?

-There are enough must do day trips from Athens that you could spend a whole week knocking them off your list.
+There are enough must-do day trips from Athens that you could spend a whole week knocking them off your list.
 Whether you do one or all seven, you can’t go wrong with these 7 best day trips from Athens.